Saras refinery runs lower 15% q/q, likely to miss Q3 guidance

 This also makes it harder for Saras to achieve its full-year crude runs guidance of 95.3-98.3 mb.
 Indeed, with 47.8 mb having been processed in H1 this year, we estimate at least runs will need to increase to 26.5 mb in Q4 to meet the company’s low-end target.
 The last time that Saras managed to achieve such a level of runs was in Q4 2018 when throughput was 26.5 mb.
 Although crude throughput is likely to rebound in Q4 as both imports and runs reached nearly 8 mb in October, the strongest since June this year, reaching 26.5 mb of runs will be challenging.
 By comparison, the company’s original Q4 guidance of 24.1-25.7 mb is more achievable.
 Therefore, we believe it is likely that Saras lowers its full-year crude throughput guidance after the official Q3 results.

 Azerbaijan retook the crown of the biggest supplier to Sarroch, with arrivals finishing at 5.7 mb (62 kbd) in Q3, up from 4.2 mb (46 kbd) last quarter.
-Libya also supplied large volumes with 3.5 mb (38 kbd), almost doubling q/q as they had only reached 2 mb (22 kbd) in Q2.
-On the other hand, imports from Russia and Iraq dropped significantly.
-Only 0.7 mb (8 kbd) of Russian crude we, from 2.1 mb (23 kbd) in Q2.
-Arrivals from Iraq, Sarroch’s main oil supplier in Q2 (6.9 mb, or 76 kbd), only reached 4.6 mb (50 kbd) this quarter.
+Libya also supplied large volumes with 3.5 mb (38 kbd), almost doubling q/q as the volumes had only reached 2 mb (22 kbd) in Q2.
+On the other hand, imports from Kazakhstan and Iraq dropped significantly.
+Only 0.7 mb (8 kbd) of Russian crude were recorded, from 2.1 mb (23 kbd) in Q2.
+Arrivals from Iraq, Sarroch’s main oil supplier in Q2 (7.8 mb, or 85 kbd), only reached 5 mb (54 kbd) this quarter.

 Despite lower refinery runs in Q3, Sarroch’s total supply of refined products to its home country remained stable, with departures finishing at 518 kt (-1.2% q/q).
 According to UNEM (Unione Energie per la Mobilità), in the first three quarters of this year, total oil consumption in Italy was up by 9.2%.
 Data from Italy’s Ministry of Ecological Transition and the European Commission shows that fuel prices increased by over 20% so far this year, making fuel costs in Italy among the highest in Europe.
 Therefore, raising domestic supplies might have been more necessary and profitable.